TechnoAP

 The first factor is A/D conversion.
 In order to accurately sample the preamplifier's rise time of tens to hundreds of nanoseconds, a conversion frequency of 50M to 100Msps is required.
 Additionally, when performing spectrum analysis with 16k channels, a resolution of 14 to 16 bits is necessary.

 The other factor is BLR (Base Line Restorer), which is performed after trapezoid shaping.
-Baseline fluctuations must be suppressed to less than 0.01% while applying feedback.
+Baseline shift must be suppressed to less than 0.01% while applying feedback.
 It is a robust algorithm that maintains the baseline even when the counting rate increases.
 This BLR is one of the factors that determines resolution, and can be said to be the most difficult process.
 Since no definitive algorithm has been published, it is up to the manufacturer to decide what kind of algorithm is used.

 Since the recurrence formula is a numerical calculation, no deterioration occurs, so the accuracy of A/D conversion and the BLR algorithm are major factors that determine the performance of the DSP.
 DSP has various features, and I will continue to introduce them in the future, but that's all for now.